common name: house fly

 Figure 10.
 Muscidifurax raptor wasp on a fly puparium.
 Once the female chooses a suitable puparium host, she lays a single egg in it.
 The egg hatches, and the wasp larva feeds on the fly pupa.
 Photograph by USDA.

-Augmentative biological control (Periodic release of parasitoids during winter and spring, and following manure removal) using insectary-reared parasitoids has been quite successful in some dairies, feedlots and poultry house situations.
-The species most often released for biological suppression in North America are M. raptor, M. raptorellus, S. endius, and S. nigroaenea.
+Augmentative biological control (periodic release of parasitoids during winter and spring, and following manure removal) using insectary-reared parasitoids has been quite successful in some dairies, feedlots and poultry house situations.
+The species most often released for biological suppression in North America are Muscidifurax raptor, Muscidifurax raptorellus, Sphalangia endius, and Sphalangia nigroaenea.
 These different species function better under different conditions, some performing better under cooler or warmer conditions, others parasitizing flies near the surface or deeper in the pupation medium.

-In North Carolina, tests showed that when house fly populations occur near the surface on the drier periphery of the manure, the conditions favor parasitism by M. raptor.
-When the flies pupate at greater depths the conditions favor S. cameroni.
-In North Florida, releases conducted with S. endius showed that they could successfully parasitize pupae, both above and below the soil surface.
+In North Carolina, tests showed that when house fly populations occur near the surface on the drier periphery of the manure, the conditions favor parasitism by Muscidifurax raptor.
+When the flies pupate at greater depths the conditions favor Sphalangia cameroni.
+In North Florida, releases conducted with Sphalangia endius showed that they could successfully parasitize pupae, both above and below the soil surface.

 Integrated fly control.
 Integrated fly control programs for caged-poultry houses are based on the following strategy: